General Purpose Grants

 - Community facilities, such as community centers, fire stations, homeless shelters and child care facilities

-Economic development, such as microenterprise assistance and public infrastructure
+- Economic development, such as microenterprise assistance and public infrastructure

-Affordable housing and housing rehabilitation
+- Affordable housing and housing rehabilitation

-Approximately $9,500,000 is expected to be available for General Purpose Grants in 2014.
-The maximum grant amount is $750,000 or $1 million if higher funding criteria are met.
+Approximately $9,000,000 is available for CDBG General Purpose Grants in 2016.
+The maximum grant amount is $750,000.

 - Eligible applicants are Washington State cities and towns with less than 50,000 in population or counties with less than 200,000 population not participanting in a CDBG Entitlement Urban County Consortium.